-Network Detective from RapidFire Tools includes an IT assessment module purpose-built to allow MSPs to quickly and easily scan a client’s or prospect’s Microsoft 356 environment, and then automatically generate a wide array of detailed and organized assessment reports.
+Network Detective Pro from RapidFire Tools includes an IT assessments that are purpose-built, allowing MSPs to quickly and easily scan clients’ and prospects’ Microsoft 356 environment and then automatically generate a wide array of detailed and organized assessment reports.
 The reports can identify issues and risks that other assessments may miss.
 Once the risks and issues are identified, you can use the results to sell a managed Microsoft Cloud service.

 For more information about Microsoft cloud assessments, check out our free demo.